A Guide to Levi's Tabs

 Levi’s Big E.

 Levi’s created the ‘Capital E’ tab ran from 1936 when the tab was first introduced as previously mentioned by Chris Lucier and ran until 1971.
 After 1971 Levi’s changed the tab letters in small ones, Levi’s instead of LEVI’S. For the real denim collectors, it’s a true treasure when you find an original Levi’s Big E item.
 In the Big E area there were some more different tab colours on the back pocket besides the famous red one; orange, white and black.
-Orange Tab was for fashion jeans, White Tab was generally for Levi’s For Gals (except it was also for corduroy).
+Levi's Orange Tab was for fashion jeans, White Tab was generally for Levi’s For Gals (except it was also for corduroy).
 The Black Tab with gold lettering meant the pants had undergone the STA-PREST process (non-iron).

 Levi’s Small e.